The role of an AIF depositary

 These additional conditions include the requirement for AIFMs to appoint one or more entities to provide 'depositary-lite' services to each non-EU AIF they wish to market to investors in each of these countries.
 Depositary-lite requirements consist of cash flow monitoring, safekeeping of assets, and ongoing oversight responsibility.
 Broadly speaking, the obligations are similar to that of the full depositary arrangement.
 However, the critical aspect of depositary-lite is that an appointed service provider would not face the strict liability for the loss of assets, thereby easing balance sheet concerns.

-Get in touch with our team to discuss how we could support your alternative investment operations and learn more about our AIF depositary services here.
+Get in touch with our team to discuss how we could support your alternative investment operations.